VidhiPanchal-26/Python/README.md

 # Python
-I have learnt Python for quite sometime and i am  trying to enhance my knowledge of it by creating small projects.
+I have learnt Python for quite sometime and here are the small projects that I created while learning.